hohonuuli/matlube/README.md

 c(::, 8) = 8.33                                               // Set a column to a value
 c(9, ::) = 9.01                                               // Set a row to a value

-val dl = d(::)                  // Same as Matlab's d(:), returns all elements as column vector

-println(r.asString)  // Display the matrix.
+println(c.asString)  // Display the matrix.
 Not recommended for BIG matrices

 /*
  Linear Regression.